Grand Valley Police Department

-- 2.1.1: Disabled Vehicles: Disabled vehicles on campus must be reported to a Campus Safety office immediately and may remain on campus for a period not exceeding 24 hours.
+2.1.1: Disabled Vehicle: Disabled vehicles on campus must be reported to a Campus Safety office immediately and may remain on campus for a period not exceeding 24 hours.

-2.2: Parking Options: Parking permits are required in all GVSU parking lots with the exception of paid parking meters.
-Detailed maps of each campus can be found at www.gvsu.edu/maps.
+2.2: Parking Options: Parking permits are required in all GVSU parking lots with the exception of paid parking meters or pay stations.
+Detailed maps of each campus can be found at www.gvsu.edu/parking.

-2.3: Designated Parking Areas: Parking is permitted in marked spaces in designated areas throughout the campus.
+2.3: Designated Parking Spaces/Areas: Parking is permitted in marked spaces in designated areas throughout the campus.
 Officially designated parking areas are posted and enforced 24/7.
 If an area is not posted for parking, parking is prohibited.
 Vehicles occupying or obstructing more than one space are subject to citation.
-(Examples of designated spaces are: service vehicle, housing staff, information technology, food service, etc.)

 2.4: Parking Permits: A current permit must be displayed in the lower left corner of the front windshield of the vehicle.
 Cling permits must be completely affixed to the windshield on full display.
 All expired permits must be removed from the windshield.